sig11b/yesminer/Manual.md

 * **--cert**=_FILE_

  Set an SSL certificate to use with the mining server.
 Only supported when using the HTTPS protocol.
+* **--cert-verify**

+ Always require a valid server certificatte for SSL connections.
+By default, **yesminer** does not verify a peer's SSL certificate.
+This weakly secure default allows you to connect to pools that have not automatically renewed their expired certificate or to connect to servers with a self-signed certificate.
+If you are mining on a server that always has a valid SSL certificate, you should use the **--cert-verify** option to protect against man-in-the-middle attacks.
 * **--coinbase-addr**=_ADDRESS_

  Set a payout address for solo mining.
 This is only used in getblocktemplate mode, and only if the server does not provide a coinbase transaction.
 It can be either a base-58 address, or a bech32 address (BIP 173).